 The Norman French era invented the soft C and G. They determined that the letter C was pronounced the way we associate the letter S, when it is placed before the letters I, E and Y. Otherwise the letter maintains its typical K sound.
 They determined the same sort of rules for the letter G, giving it the sound of a J when placed before the letters I, E, or Y.

-When France was conquered by England in 1066, England adopted aspects of France’s language, including the hard and soft G and C.
+After the Norman Conquest in 1066, England adopted aspects of France’s language, including the hard and soft G and C.

 While the history of the letters may not change the frustration behind learning all the grammatical rules involved, it does at least provide some reason for the madness.